dchandak99/CNN-Numpy/README.md

-# A Pure Numpy implementation of CNN
+# Pure Numpy Implementation of CNN